 A system was also in place to ensure that urgent communications, safety alerts and notices are reviewed and where appropriate, made available to key staff in a timely manner.

-Insurance documents were available for inspection and confirmed that professional indemnity, public and employer's liability insurance was in place.
+Insurance documents were available for inspection and confirmed that professional indemnity and public liability insurance was in place.